-As of December 31, 2023, our outstanding consolidated debt aggregated \$3.82 billion.
-We had no amounts outstanding under our revolving credit facility.
-On February 1, 2024, we, together with our joint venture partner, modified and extended the existing mortgage loan at One Market Plaza.
-The existing \$975,000,000 loan, which bore interest at a fixed rate of 4.03%, was scheduled to mature on February 6, 2024.
-In connection with the modification, the loan balance was reduced to \$850,000,000, following a \$125,000,000 paydown by the joint venture.
-The modified loan bears interest at a fixed rate of 4.08%, matures in February 2027 and has an option to extend for an additional year, subject to certain conditions.
-We may refinance any of our other maturing debt when it comes due or repay it early depending on prevailing market conditions, liquidity requirements and other factors.
+As of December 31, 2024, our outstanding consolidated debt aggregated \$3.7 billion.
+We had no amounts outstanding under our revolving credit facility and none of our consolidated debt matures until June 2026.
+We may refinance any of our maturing debt when it comes due or repay it early depending on prevailing market conditions, liquidity requirements and other factors.
 The amounts involved in connection with these transactions could be material to our consolidated financial statements.